-It’s National Volunteer Week – a time for the American Red Cross to honor the hundreds of thousands of volunteers who help the organization assist people in need.
+It’s National Volunteer Week, and the American Red Cross honors our hundreds of thousands of volunteers who make it possible to fulfill our lifesaving mission of helping people in need.

 More than 90 percent of the Red Cross workforce is volunteers, who respond to home fires and other disasters, volunteer at veterans’ hospitals, staff blood drives, teach people lifesaving skills such as first aid and CPR, reconnect loved ones separated by international conflict, and so much more.

 Each year, these volunteer heroes—nearly 372,000 individuals—enable the Red Cross to: